Ruckus in Bihar Assembly as Opposition protests Bill empowering police arrest without warrants

 Police officials in riot gear reached the Assembly premises to evict the MLAs who refused to let the speaker out, according to the news agency.

 A video showed security personnel carrying MLAs out of the Assembly.
-Meanwhile, RJD leader Tejashwi Yadav alleged that Opposition MPs wanted to speak against the Bill but were assaulted, ANI reported.
+Meanwhile, RJD leader Tejashwi Yadav alleged that Opposition MLAs wanted to speak against the Bill but were assaulted, ANI reported.
 “This law means that search will be conducted without warrant and any policemen can arrest if he believes something is wrong,” he said.
 “No use of courts and magistrate.”

 Yadav was also taken into custody as he took part in a march against the proposed law, PTI reported.
 The RJD shared multiple videos of the turmoil, accusing the police of thrashing Opposition MLAs.